devashish94/cookie-authentication-demo/README.md

     npm run build && npm run preview
     ```

-this opens the vite production version, if you want the dev version then,
+  This opens the vite production version, if you want the dev version then,

   - ```bash
     npm run dev